 Having breast reconstruction as a result of breast cancer and mastectomy is classified as a medical procedure and it is available at selected public hospitals as well as through the private health care system.

 Breast reconstruction is a specialist procedure to address a unique type of breast asymmetry.
-As part of breast reconstruction, surgery may be suggested for the opposite breast, such as a breast augmentation, mastopexy or breast reduction, so that an improved symmetrical result can be achieved.
+As part of breast reconstruction, surgery may be suggested for the opposite breast, such as a Breast Enlargement, mastopexy or breast reduction, so that an improved symmetrical result can be achieved.
 Breast reconstructive surgery and other cosmetic breast surgery is regularly performed by Pure Aesthetics’ specialist plastic surgeons.
 Each of these specialist surgeries can play a part in the reconstruction process and can be discussed in detail during consultation.

 The aim of breast reconstruction is to provide women with a symmetrical and natural look when clothed.
 It is usually not possible to recreate the breast and nipple to look and feel exactly as it was before, however many reconstructions recreate a lovely breast and good contour with significant advantages of having breast reconstruction.